-Building upon the project's early-stage assessments, for the project's next phase, we important first step but proved inadequate. intend to build upon our preexisting part- The revisions discussed across Phases 2-4 nership with secondary education classroom demonstrate the essential nature of such teachers in the Wallop Program, as a means partnerships to implement the scope of of amplifying youth voices.
-Although this this project, but particularly the need for focus would require significantly more flexibility in strategy and sensitivity to the safeguards than working with adult popu- difficulty in implementing such qualitalations, our initial assessment of image/ tive community engagement projects. description submissions and community Community-academic partnership models forum commentary reveals that pivoting to and evidence-based approaches, consistent include youth participants would best meet with the land-grant model, mean the comopportunities and barriers to education, plifying marginalized voices.
+Building upon the project's early-stage aslations, our initial assessment of image/ tive community engagement projects. include youth participants would best meet with the land-grant model, mean the comized as focusing on adults' perceptions of the project's overarching objective of amopportunities and barriers to education, plifying marginalized voices.
 Further, this employment, and community resilience. focus allows us to seek participation from an Consequently, all planning focused on underrepresented population that is seldom recruiting adult participants.
 Despite our surveyed.
 To those ends, our next steps now multifaceted efforts, participation in the include securing partnerships with K-12 project remained a significant challenge classroom teachers, gaining their adminthroughout its implementation.
 In these istrators' approval of the partnership, then results, however, we see a huge new op- seeking IRB approval of the protocol.
 Given portunity to more tightly focus the next the work of the Wallop Civic Engagement phase of the project on youth perspectives.
 Program with K-12 teachers, partnerships In our submissions, a significant number are in now place to make this phase of the

 Although the Qualtrics survey engine proved adaptable enough to solicit image file uploads and accompanying text-based descriptions, the platform was an inelegant solution, adopted when participants balked at the unfamiliarity of a dedicated photosharing application (Flickr).
-To address these myriad shortcomings, a grant from the College of Arts and Sciences allowed us to commission the development of a smartphone application, functional on both iOS and Android operating systems, that will allow app users to capture images, describe them, and send their submissions directly to the project's database used to populate the interactive web-based map application. sions, which will in turn further develop the collaborative nature of the project.
+To address these myriad shortcomings, a grant from the College of Arts and Sciences allowed us to commission the development of a smartphone application, functional on both iOS and Android operating systems, that will allow app users to capture images, describe them, and send their submissions directly to the project's database used to populate the interactive web-based map application. nerships with key stakeholders for obtaining This technological innovation will allow participant responses.
+Although recruitment faster processing of participant submissions, which will in turn further develop the collaborative nature of the project.
 We see the integration of the smartphone app as being especially timely, given the project's pivot to a youth-focused phase.